 If your current DNS provider does not support

-ALIAS records for "naked" domains, consider switching DNS provider to for example Cloudflare which provides free DNS hosting and supports
+ALIAS records for "root" domains, consider switching DNS provider to for example Cloudflare which provides free DNS hosting and supports

-When using a "naked" domain, DigitalPress automatically checks if the
+When using a "root" domain, DigitalPress automatically checks if the

-We have learned how to point your domain to your Ghost blog hosted at DigitalPress and how to configure "naked" domains in case your DNS provider does not support
+We have learned how to point your domain to your Ghost blog hosted at DigitalPress and how to configure "root" domains in case your DNS provider does not support

 Give it a try on DigitalPress where you can host your Ghost blog for free and test how domains and DNS records work.
 It's an easy exercise which you can complete in a couple minutes.